cristianoliveira/awesome4girls/README.md

 ## Jobs
   - [Women in Tech](http://www.womenintechnology.co.uk/): Women in Technology is a commercial organisation committed to assisting suitably qualified and experienced women in their search for career opportunities in information technology.

-  - [utreach Program for Women](https://www.gnome.org/opw/): Outreach Program for Women has been helping women (cis and trans), trans men, and genderqueer people get involved in free and open source software.
+  - [Outreach Program for Women](https://www.gnome.org/opw/): Outreach Program for Women has been helping women (cis and trans), trans men, and genderqueer people get involved in free and open source software.
 It provided a supportive community for beginning to contribute any time throughout the year and offered focused internship opportunities twice a year with a number of free software organizations.

 ## License